PierreDaguier/CryptoCactus/README.md

   - created background for new overlay window
   - Added a gridbox
   - Added functions so outside-click and close button closes forms first then window
   - changed buttons typos and hoverring

+### 22/01/2023
+* Front-end dockerized back
+* pm2 installed and running front-end in the back
+* docker-compose edited
+* dockerfile edited
+* pm2 config file edited
+* start.sh edited